-Stephen Kiprotich of Uganda celebrates as he approaches the line to win gold in the Men's Marathon the London 2012 Olympic Games at The Mall on August 12, 2012 (Getty Images) © Copyright
+Stephen Kiprotich wins the marathon at the London 2012 Olympic Games (Getty Images) © Copyright

 Kiprotich strikes historic gold

 In only his fourth Marathon since he entered Enschede, Netherlands, as a pacemaker in May last year, and carried on to win in 2:07:20, Kiprotich has upstaged his more famous training colleagues, and become Uganda’s second Olympic athletics champion, after the celebrated John Aki-Bua 40 years ago.

 It is a little known curiosity that Akii-Bua once ran the famous Italian cross-country race, Cinque Mulini (Five Mills).
 He finished last.
 Since then, among others, Moses Kipsiro has made Ugandan distance running more than respectable, with his Commonwealth distance double, but now Kiprotich has really put the central African country on the marathon map.

 But to do that, he had to make the momentous decision half a dozen years ago to leave his home, his family and his country, at the age of 17, to go and train in neighbouring Kenya.
 A mysterious illness had interrupted his embryonic athletics career and schooling in his mid-teens, but after concentrating on his education when he got better, he tentatively began running again; so well that he was selected for the World Junior Cross 2006, in Fukuoka (another famous Marathon location), where he finished 24th.